KSchram/phy482msu/syllabus.md

 #### Grading the individual project

 A rubric for the individual project [appears here](./paperrubric.html).
 Notice that the rubric emphasizes several aspects of the paper with different weights.
 Each category will be scored on the following scale (4.0, 3.5, 3.0, 2.0, 0.0) and then averaged together using the weights for each category.
-You final grade will be this averaged score converted to a 100 point scale.
+Your final grade will be this averaged score converted to a 100 point scale.

 #### Pair Project